alphinaud11/The-Matrix-Escaped/README.md

 The main mission for Neo is to reach the telephone booth with as many hostages saved as possible.

 ## Approach
-There are five search strategies used in order to search for a solution:
+The following search strategies are used in order to search for a solution:

 * Breadth-first search.
 * Depth-first search.